 Psychotherapy is a special relationship with the therapist; it’s a psychological adventure.
 It requires certain courage to look into yourself with the wish to understand what drives you and realize that your feelings always make sense.
 Without self-knowledge, self-love is not possible: how can you love that which you do not know?
 Loving oneself is also the prerequisite to love others.
-The more you understand and love yourself, the more you can understand and love others.
+The more you understand and accept yourself, the more you can understand and accept others.

 In psychoanalytic psychotherapy, we want to look inside into the depths of the personality to bring change.
 If you are not curious about getting to know who you really are, for good or for worse, then psychoanalytic psychotherapy is probably not your best choice.
 Looking at a mental mirror is not always pleasant, but if you want to accept yourself so that you can then relate to others, then knowing what you need to accept is the first step in the adventure that we call life.
 To benefit from psychoanalytic oriented psychotherapy, you need to have the patient of someone who is going to fitness center without expecting instant results.
 It does not mean that the psychological benefits are not felt quite rapidly to some degree, but the greatest satisfaction comes after you have been willing to do some work.